 Breakfast Potatoes

 Got leftover baked potatoes?
 Dice them up and throw them in a frying pan with some butter, diced onions, diced green peppers or those mini sweet peppers.
-Add some garlic powder, black pepper, Lawrey’s seasoning, and onion powder.
+Add some garlic powder, black pepper, Lawry’s seasoning, and onion powder.
 Stir to coat everything in melted butter and then leave it alone.
 Let the potatoes crisp up on one side.
-They are technically already cooked so this is done when everything is warmed through and the potatoes are crispy.
+They are technically already cooked so this is done cooking when everything is warmed through and the potatoes are crispy.

 Fantastic with a fried egg on top or you can throw leftover roast or corned beef in the pan and call it a hash.
 YUM!